 I have more than 22 years of federal consumer rights litigation experience.
 There is no tougher place in the world to litigate than in United States Federal District Court.
 You'll be glad that your lawyer has both the knowledge of the Court, and the success to back it up.

 I've professionally trained thousands lawyers all over the country on how to sue debt collectors.
 I gather all of the best ideas from my legal seminars and bring them back to my law practice.
 Because I've taught thousands of lawyers in all 50 States, my reputation is second-to-none.

 I run an all digital, paperless, law office.
-We can instantly access any document that has ever been created in your legal file from the secure cloud.
+I can instantly access any document that has ever been created in your legal file from a secure cloud.
 Quickly and efficiently.
 Paper is scanned, optically-character-recognized and fully word-searchable.
-That makes us effective for you and tough for our opponents.
+That makes me effective for you and tough for our opponents.

 As a consumer lawyer, I pride myself in answering my own phone and email.
 If I'm available to talk, we will talk.
 Email is always a great way for you to reach me and I make every effort to get back to you in 24 hours or less.
-We don't avoid clients.
+I don't avoid clients.
 I serve them.